wasp-lang/starters/README.md

 ## If you are looking to contribute a template

 This repository is used to store the starter templates.
-Wasp uses [giget](https://github.com/unjs/giget) in the background to download folders from this repository.
+Wasp downloads template folders from this repository.

 Users call the Wasp CLI with `wasp new <project-name> -t <template-name>` and then Wasp does the following:
 1. Downloads the template folder